ATECoder/dn.vi.ivi/docs/ttm/TTM Instrument Guide.md

 The leads contacts are checked if the maximum leads resistance (see below) is set to a non-zero positive value.
 Contacts are measured before taking the initial resistance measurement.
 The measurement is aborted and the lead resistances are displayed if the measured lead resistances exceeds the maximum limit.

+Check [Open Source Lead Limit Menu](#Open_Source_Lead_Limit_Menu) for a workaround that is aimed to overcome an issue with the standard contact check.

 ![](ContactCheckDiagram.png)

 To enable and set the maximum allowed leads resistance: